Music Release’s

 YOUNG JIMMY - HEAVY. (feat.
 Kam Franklin)

 YOUNG JIMMY Latest Single August 30th, 2024.
-Credits:

 Featured vocals - Kam Franklin.
 Violinist - Sean-David Cunningham.
 Percussionist - James Knorl.
 Bassist - Marcelo McCagnan.
 Organist - David Page.
 Composers John Lennon & Paul McCartney.
 Guitarist, vocalist & lyricist Christopher J. Beckwith.
 Recorded at The Cutting Room, Mixed by Bobby Tiemann & Sloan Welsch.
 Mastered by Chris Gehringer at Sterling Sounds.